ioBroker/ioBroker.vis/README.md

 * (foxriver76) fixed issue on theme switch

 ### 2.9.7 (2023-12-19)
-* (bluefox) Allowed the read only flag for Styled/Input
+* (bluefox) Allowed the read-only flag for Styled/Input

 ### 2.9.6 (2023-12-14)
 * (foxriver76) fixed issues with the BulkEditor